 There are many forms of crisis services in Tennessee to support residents with immediate concerns, including the TN Statewide Crisis Phone Line.
-There are additional mental health crisis services located throughout the state, including walk-in centers and mobile crisis teams.

 Prevention efforts in Tennessee work to minimize drug abuse, educate the public on the dangers of drugs, and raise awareness regarding suicide and mental health concerns.
 A campaign targeting employees aims to identify problematic behaviors in coworkers; the Be the One Suicide Prevention Campaign is a statewide effort.
 Supporting suicide survivors and families as well as helping to minimize the risk while raising awareness, the Tennessee Suicide Prevention Network (TSPN) is a collaborative effort between local public and private mental healthcare providers.
 The Prevention Alliance of Tennessee (PAT) and the Memphis Area Prevention Coalition (MAPC) are nonprofit organizations that also encourage healthy choices and communities.